 As your baby gains more head control your baby will begin to follow a mobile’s movements by turning or lifting his or her head.
 The muscles that control head movement are further strengthened with these actions.

-Reaching for the mobiles also helps your baby’s eyes comprehend depth and the brain to understand distance, helping with the development of spacial awareness.
+Reaching for the mobiles also helps your baby’s eyes comprehend the depth and the brain to understand distance, helping with the development of spatial awareness.
 Having a mobile that captures your baby’s attention does so much more for his or her development than meets the eye.